Getting Started¶

 .
 The second command asks DAMO

-Each line of the output shows which virtual address range (addr [XX, XX)
+Each line of the output from the third line shows which virtual address range

 )